🔒

 State recovery was essential

-The state file was what customers actually cared about.
-Manual re-import was the real pain, especially at scale with 1,000+ resources.
+The state file was what customers cared about, manual re-import at 1,000+ resources was the real pain.

 Two different mindsets

-Some had already been burned.
-Others were protecting against something they hoped would never happen.
-I was designing for both.
+Some were already burned; others guarding against what they hoped would never happen.
+I designed for both.

 Existing guardrails weren't enough

-Git approvals, Sentinel, and internal controls still left gaps, especially in automation and API-driven flows where no confirmation UI could intervene.
+Git approvals, Sentinel, and internal controls still left gaps, especially in automation and API-driven flows.

 TWISTS AND TURNS